izzymartiin/comp2850-hci-starter/portfolio_task/privacy_&_ethics/consent_forms/consent-script.md

 # Informed Consent Script Template

-**Module**: COMP2850 Human-Computer Interaction **Activity**: Peer pilot evaluation (Week 9) **Researcher**: [Your Name]
+**Module**: COMP2850 Human-Computer Interaction **Activity**: Portfotlio peer pilot evaluation **Researcher**: Isobel Martin
 **Date**: [YYYY-MM-DD]

 ---

 ## Introduction

-> Hi, thanks for agreeing to help with my COMP2850 evaluation.
+> Hi, thanks for agreeing to help with my HCI evaluation.
 This should take about 15 minutes.
-I'll ask you to complete 4 tasks using my task manager application, and I'll collect some basic timing and error data.
+I’m testing my task management interface, not you.
+There are no right or wrong answers.
 Everything is anonymous—I won't record your name or any personal details.

 ## Purpose